bitcraze/bitcraze-website/src/support/f-a-q.md

 {% collapse_section Can the Crazyflie 2.X fly autonomously? %}
 The Crazyflie 2.X does not have enough sensors to locate itself in the environment as is, it requires more information to do that.
-The easiest way to acheive that is to add the [Flow deck V2](/products/flow-deck-v2/).
+The easiest way to achieve that is to add the {% poplink flow-deck %}.
 It tells the Crazyflie how it moves relative to the floor and thus enables it to fly autonomously.
 See the [product page](/products/flow-deck-v2/) for more information.

 With an external positioning system the Crazyflie will even understand its absolute